LaVCa: LLM-assisted Visual Cortex Captioning: Methods

 \subsubsection{Generating Voxel Captions}

 Finally, we generate interpretable voxel captions from the image captions.
 First, we use an LLM to extract common keywords across the captions within each voxel’s optimal image set (Figure~\ref{methods:fig1}d).
-Following the in-context learning prompt approach from~\cite{dunlap2024describing}, we extract multiple keywords from the caption sets using an LLM (\ref{appendix:prompt} for the prompt).
+Following the in-context learning prompt approach from~\citep{dunlap2024describing}, we extract multiple keywords from the caption sets using an LLM (\ref{appendix:prompt} for the prompt).
 We use \textit{gpt-4o} (gpt-4o-2024–08–06 in the OpenAI API) as the LLM.
-In \ref{appendix:ablation}, we investigate the effects of several hyperparameters on accuracy, including the number of images in the optimal image sets, the number of extracted keywords, and the type of keywords extractor.
 To remove irrelevant or noisy keywords, we compute the cosine similarity between each keyword’s embedding from CLIP' text branch (prompted as \textit{``A photo of \{keyword\}.''}) and the encoding weight for that voxel, then apply a softmax threshold to retain only sufficiently relevant keywords.
 Hereafter, we refer to CLIP's text branch as ``CLIP-Text''.
-Next, we transform these filtered keywords into a sentence-level caption using the ``Sentence Composer'' from MeaCap~\cite{zeng2024meacap}, initially designed to generate image captions from keyword sets.
+Next, we transform these filtered keywords into a sentence-level caption using the ``Sentence Composer'' from MeaCap~\citep{zeng2024meacap}, initially designed to generate image captions from keyword sets.
 MeaCap can generate a caption by inputting the target image’s keywords into the Sentence Composer while referencing similarities to the image features.
 In this study, we replace image features with encoding weights so that the model composes a coherent sentence from the voxel-specific keywords (for details, see Section~\ref{appendix:meacap}).